Arlington Neighborhoods Program (ANP)

 This project will improve the wooded area at the west end of the Kenmore Middle School property, as well as the S. Manchester St. entrance and frontage, the 2nd St. S. dead end, and the east side of S. Manchester St. The County Board approved funding for this project on February 12, 2022.

 Planned improvements include treating and removing invasive plant material; evaluating the health of existing trees and removing those that are dead, dying or diseased; replacing an old wooden fence with a low stone wall along S. Manchester St.; and adding native grass, plants and trees in various locations.
-For a more detailed draft description of the proposed project, including photos, see S. Manchester Street Project – Glencarlyn Project Scope – Draft.
+The most recent information on the project can be viewed at S Manchester St. & 2nd St. S – Official Website of Arlington County Virginia Government (arlingtonva.us).

 Please send any questions to email@example.com.